Soonhwan-Kwon/whalerec/README.md

 ## TODO

-*   Check with Martin about the global score thing
+*   Check with Martin about the global score thing - I think its probably fine.